Why Are Gas Prices So High?

 Gas prices in 2008 rose to $4.17 a gallon as oil prices skyrocketed to $143.68 a barrel, even though demand and supply were fairly constant.
 During the 2008 financial crisis, commodities traders drove up the price of oil, even though supply increased and demand fell.
 The EIA cited an increased flow of investment money into commodities markets.
 In other words, money that used to be invested in real estate or the global stock market was instead being invested in oil futures.

 In the summer of 2009, the price at the pump again rose, despite the recession, which decreased demand.
 Commodities traders were the reason for both.
-Prices also usually rise during the summer vacation season, as driving increases.
+Prices also rise during the summer vacation season, as driving increases.
 Finally, gas and oil prices also increase whenever there is concern about surging demand from China and India or a curtailment of oil supply.
-(Source: "Short-Term Energy Outlook," Energy Information Administration.)

 What Makes High Prices Drop

-The summertime vacation driving season usually increases gas prices by an average of 10 cents per gallon.
-This price increase is despite the increased use of ethanol.
-Prices usually fall in the winter, since transportation needs are lower.
+The summertime vacation-driving season increases gas prices by an average of 10 cents per gallon.
+Despite the increased use of ethanol, prices still increase.
+Prices fall in the winter, since transportation needs are lower.
 This even offsets an increase in oil usage for winter heating in the northeastern United States.

 What We Can Do About It